 However, for Py-TriPE, as the concentration increased from 10-5 to 10-2 M, the PL spectrum exhibited a large red-shifted emission peak from 443 to 523 nm, which corresponds to monomer emission (443nm) and excimer emission (523nm), respectively.
-This concentration-dependent PL behavior may be attributed to strong intermolecular C–H···π interactions which cause a J-aggregate at high concentration.[37]
+This concentration-dependent PL behaviour may be attributed to strong intermolecular C–H···π interactions which cause a J-aggregate at high concentration.[37]
 The emission peak undergoes a large hypsochromic shift to 453 nm in the film compared to its position when in 10-2 M solution.

-To investigate the solvatochromic effect on the photophysical behaviour of both the 2,7-substituted pyrenes, their photophysical properties in six different solvents were measured and the experimental data s summarized in Table S2.
+To investigate the solvatochromic effect on the photophysical behaviour of both the 2,7-substituted pyrenes, their photophysical properties in six different solvents were measured and the experimental data is summarized in Table S2.
 As shown in figure S11, as the solvent polarity varies from hexane to DMF, the emission behaviour changes greatly.
 For example, the maximum emission peak of Py-TPE is located at λ max em = 510 nm in hexane and λ max em = 427 in acetonitrile, respectively.
 We infer that the Py-TPE exhibits an aggregation emission peak in hexane while due to theirs solubility in low polar solvents, which would lead to a different molecular packing morphology.
 Similarly, the emission of compound Py-TriPE did not exhibited a obvious large shift (Table S2).

 In addition, the fluorescence quantum yield (f) and lifetime has been estimated in film and in solid state.
 As listed in Table 1, the blue emitter Py-TPE showed high quantum yield and longer fluorescence lifetime than Py-TriPE.
 Although both compounds have a similar molecular structure, the different photophysical properties may be attributed to the C=C bond located at the 2,7-position, which leads to a significant rearrangement of the electronic charge over the molecular framework,[41]and electron excitation could then be tranferred though the extra deactivation pathways.
 Therefore, the Py-TPE is an excellent candidate for use in high-performance blue-emitting materials in OLEDs.